rupl/chrisruppel.com/_posts/travel/2015-03-04-buccaneers-chintsa-south-africa.md

 tags:
 - hostels

 summary: Our stop at Buccaneers was our last of the trip because it was so great!
 We stayed several days longer than we planned.
-It's a beautiful backpacker community situated across the entire side of a mountain facing the coast of Cintsa Bay.
+It's a beautiful community situated across the entire side of a mountain facing the coast of Cintsa Bay.
 ---